heyJordanParker/yaSingleton/README.md

 # yaSingleton

-Yet Another Singleton library for [Unity](http://www.unity3d.com/).
-Based on ScriptableObject instead of the more conventionally used MonoBehaviour.
+Yet Another Singleton library for [Unity](http://www.unity3d.com/) and part of the [Elarion Framework](https://github.com/jedybg/Elarion).
+It provides Singletons based on ScriptableObjects instead of the more conventionally used MonoBehaviours.

 Example Unity project can be found [here](https://github.com/jedybg/yaSingleton-Example-Project).